-- EFRAG agrees that a portion of an entity can qualify as a reporting entity if that portion meets the description and characteristics of a reporting entity. - 18 EFRAG notes that the proposed description of a reporting entity is not limited to business activities that are structured as legal entities, and agrees with this.
+- EFRAG agrees that a portion of an entity can qualify as a reporting entity if that portion meets the description and characteristics of a reporting entity. - 15 EFRAG notes that the proposed description of a reporting entity is not limited to business activities that are structured as legal entities, and agrees with this.
 EFRAG therefore agrees that a portion of an entity can qualify as a reporting entity if that portion meets the description and characteristics of a reporting entity.
 In addition, EFRAG also thinks that a combination of portions of different legal entities can constitute a reporting entity if this combination meets the description and characteristics of a reporting entity.
+EFRAG also considers that a reporting entity can include more than one reporting entity (i.e. what was previously referred to as an economic entity or group).
+In our view, these different configurations of activities which may constitute a reporting entity should be clarified.

 Question 4: The IASB and the FASB are working together to develop common standards on consolidation that would apply to all types of entities.
-Do you agree that completion of the reporting entity chapter of the Conceptual Framework should not be delayed until those standards have been issued?
+Do you agree that completion of the Reporting Entity chapter of the Conceptual Framework should not be delayed until those standards have been issued?
 If not, why?